jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We've already met the DVD rental manager Maria who in 2011 sells physical media—DVDs people must drive to pick up and return—for a living.
 Hardworking, knowledgeable, and entirely unaware that the technology defining her livelihood is about to vanish.

 Maria wasn't alone.
 Home Improvement was one of America's most popular shows throughout the 1990s.
 Week after week, tens of millions of families watched Tim "The Tool Man" Taylor celebrate the power of modern tools—then turned off their televisions and never applied that thinking to their own lives.
-The show was culturally aware enough to tackle drug addiction, infidelity, and job loss — the important life lessons society recognized.
+The show was culturally aware enough to tackle drug addiction, infidelity, and job loss—the important life lessons society recognized.
 Yet in ten seasons, technological identity never appeared on that list.
 Nobody asked what happens when television itself changes.

 Within a few years, Tim Allen himself had a new show—on a streaming service.
 His fictional Tool Man, and everyone else who built careers around television, never saw it coming.
 Internet speeds were improving every year.
 All they needed to do was look.